amlanmahapatra02/LumosEngine/README.md

 <ins>*Camera Controls:*</ins>
   * Camera Controls are exactly same as UE4.
-     WASD along with mouse to move around the level
+  * WASD along with mouse to move around the level.
-     Q to Ascend Upwards
+  * Q to Ascend Upwards
-     E to Descend Downwards
+  * E to Descend Downwards

 <ins>*External Libraries Used:*</ins>
  * [GLFW](https://github.com/glfw/glfw)